 - Using recycled PVC reduces emissions and landfill.

 VinylPlus has set a target of 800,000 tonnes of PVC to be recycled every year by 2020.
-In 2013 over 440,000 tonnes of PVC were recycled in Europe.
+In 2016, nearly 570,000 tonnes of PVC were recycled in Europe.
 The majority of recycled PVC comes from window profiles and other related building products.

 There are currently more than 100 operations in Europe which recycle PVC pipes, profiles, flooring, coated fabrics and membranes.
 The European PVC industry is dedicated to increasing this number.